« February

 - Multnomah Falls

 Multnomah Falls, Oregon, while still partially closed to the public due to fire damage.
-Shot through a chain-link fence. - Vista House
+Shot through a chain-link fence. - Aurora Bridge

 Pedestrian tunnel between Red Line and Blue Line stations, Jackson Street, Chicago - Pool on 14